elgafasposta/mini-brains/README.md

 K --> F
 ```

-## How to Use a Mini Brain
+# How to Use a Mini Brain

 A Mini Brain is used by **loading its content into an AI model as context**.

-In practice:
+## Basic Usage

-1. Open your AI tool (ChatGPT, Claude, or a local model)
+1. Open your AI tool (ChatGPT, Claude, Copilot Chat, or a local model)
 2. Start a new, clean conversation
-3. Paste the full Mini Brain document
+3. Attach or upload the Mini Brain Markdown file
+4. Hit **send**
-4. Let the system initialize (it may start with its opening prompt)
+5. Allow the system to initialize
-5. Interact with it as your assistant
+6. Interact with it as your assistant

+## Supported Environments

+Mini Brains are designed to work in:

+- **Free AI accounts** (ChatGPT, Claude, etc.)
+- **Corporate environments** with basic AI tools (e.g., Copilot Chat)
+- **Local or self-hosted models**

+## If the Model Does Not Activate Properly

+Some models may not automatically follow the Mini Brain.

+If that happens, explicitly instruct it:

+> "Ingest this document and operate according to its rules.
+Begin the workflow."

+In many cases, simpler or free-tier models follow the Mini Brain more **literally**, resulting in more consistent behavior.

+## Important Behavior

 The Mini Brain acts as a **governed layer between you and the model**.

-Important:

-- The model will follow the **rules, knowledge, and constraints** defined in the Mini Brain
+- The model follows the **rules, constraints, and structure** defined in the Mini Brain
-- All responses will be based only on the **embedded Knowledge Reference**
+- All responses are based only on the **embedded Knowledge Reference**
-- The behavior is **portable**, meaning the same Mini Brain can be used across different tools
+- The system is **self-contained and portable across tools**

+## Key Concept

 > You are not prompting the model.
 > You are **loading a system**.

-### Model Behavior Note

-Mini Brains rely on the model following **explicit constraints**.

-In some advanced or paid AI models, the system may:

-- attempt to summarize the Mini Brain
-- explain the structure instead of executing it
-- default to general helpful behavior

-If this happens:

-- restate your request after initialization
-- explicitly ask the system to **follow its rules and proceed with the task**
-- or use a clean session to avoid prior context

-In many cases, simpler or free-tier models follow the Mini Brain more **literally**, resulting in more consistent behavior.

 ---